TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 Receipts record the amount of gas used for a transaction among other things.
 If the transaction succeeded, a receipt might also have logs.

-If the `to` address of a transaction is `0x0`, the `input` data is considered to be the the source code (byte code) of a smart contract.
+If the `to` address of a transaction is `0x0`, the `input` data is considered to be the source code (byte code) of a smart contract.
 In this case, if the creation of the contract succeeds, the `contractAddress` field of the receipt carries the address of the newly created contract.

 The following commands produce and manage receipts: